Second weekend in box office performance: Second-weekend drop

 The Los Angeles Times said the second-weekend drop was seasonal in the United States.
 Between May and July, the country's summer season, films have more significant drops than during the rest of the year.
 It reported that in May 2014, three opening blockbuster films—The Amazing Spider-Man 2, Godzilla, and X-Men: Days of Future Past—all had drops of over 60% where films earlier in the 21st century rarely had drops that steep.
 The newspaper cited possible reasons for the drops: that the films did not "inspire long-term moviegoing", and that alternative platforms such as Redbox, Netflix, and video on demand attracted film audiences who missed a film's opening weekend.
 The Hollywood Reporter said in 2017, "Generally speaking, a superhero film can fall 60 percent," highlighting Wonder Woman's second-weekend drop of 45% as scant compared to others in the genre.
-In 2019, Dark Phoenix set a new record for the biggest second-weekend box office drop for a superhero film with 72.6%.
 Specific weekends during the year are known for poor box office and may lead to large drops, such as the first weekend of December following Thanksgiving when consumers begin shopping, and Super Bowl weekend.

 The box office website Box Office Mojo ranks the following films by biggest second weekend drops during their wide release in the United States, which means screening in at least 600 theaters.
 The website bases its ranking on box office performance data from 1982 onward.

 The 2012 family film The Oogieloves in the Big Balloon Adventure, though not in wide release, set a record for biggest second-weekend drop.
 It opened in 2,160 theaters and grossed $443,901 over the opening weekend.
 In its second weekend, it screened in 281 theaters and grossed $43,854, which was a 90.1% drop.